gotthardp/lorawan-server/doc/Troubleshooting.md

 may be a second network near you.
 You can add devices from this network into the list of [Ignored Nodes](Infrastructure.md).

+### second_join

+The Join request did include the same DevNonce as some of the previous requests.
+This may be cause of a faulty device or a reply attack.

+To join with a faulty device you may set the *Join* parameter of the device *Profile* to *Allowed with old Nonce*.

 ### bad_mic

 The Message Integrity Check (MIC) of a received frame has failed.